why me? why you?

 An editorial review from a professional who has no book publishing experience, will make a manuscript stronger; however, making a manuscript stronger does not make it more sellable.
 Far from it.

-If you are striving to sell copies of your book, as well as bring it into print, it is imperative that your manuscript be assessed by a book publishing professional with keen insights into the qualities and attributes of bestselling books in your genre.
-Even if your manuscript has been "edited" already, if that editor has no experience acquiring, marketing, and selling books, it is time to find one who does.
+If you are striving to sell copies of your book, and not simply see the pages in print, it is imperative that your manuscript be critiqued by a publishing professional who grasps the attributes of bestselling books in your genre.
+Even if your manuscript has been "edited" already, if that editor has no experience acquiring manuscripts; and publishing, marketing, and selling books, it is time to find one who does.

 After all, there are mountains to climb.